| GENERAL INFO (Jump to Diary)|

 Burceraceae, Cucurbitaceae and - others.
 The late afternoon sun is

 When I try to plan tomorrow, my GPS apparently have decided to use another system, and I end up in the Indian Ocean.
 With internet, I could transferee my coordinates - but here are none.
 I get some rice with fried eggs, and do the work I can do, before I run out of battery.
 Then I get to bed at eight.
 Photos from day 1: Desierto de la Tatacoa.

-31. It is a hot and moist night.
+31. It is a hot and humid night.
 In the early morning, before the sun appears, it is 27C and 80%.
 I though there were a power-failure, as the fan stopped shortly after I finally remembered, I had one.
-It turns out it have a timer!
+It turns out; it have a timer!
 I rap things up fast, and set out towards San Agustin - hopefully the right one with Pioneros del la Arqueologia!
 This area is now a real slimy clay field; glad I saw it yesterday!

 small vultures sit on the fence-poles, waiting for